mohitpai/journey-optimizer.en/help/using/direct-mail/direct-mail-configuration.md

     >[!NOTE]
     >
-    >Currently Amazon S3, SFTP and Azure are supported in [!DNL Journey Optimizer].
+    >Currently Amazon S3 and SFTP<!--and Azure--> are supported in [!DNL Journey Optimizer].

 1. Fill in the details and credentials for your server, such as server address, access key, etc.